 5 weeks of rewarding experience to gain grassroots organizing skills with professional organizers.

 The Student PIRGs Summer Internship program is designed for college students who are looking to increase their experience in political organizing and strategy.
 This 5 week long program provides interns with opportunities to build their leadership skills, political engagement, and interest in advocacy careers.
 Interns will work remotely on a variety of different campaigns and take part in weekly tactical workshops to develop their skills.
-Apply on our website.
+Apply using this form.

 Internship Program Details